-Being an "emotion scientist" means having curiosity about what might be happening on the inside of another person, to try and understand and support them in a way that helps.
-By approach a young person who is clearly having difficulty, asking "What happened to you?", empathic words embedded in a tone of kindness, this experience wires into a child's mind-body system the healing emotional biochemistry of being seen, valued and cared for (upward spiral biochemistry)^{19, 34, 159}.
-This is the definition of a protective and compensatory experience - which in acronym form - is a PACE157.

-Because what's real in the mind is real in the body - and because it's our perception of an experience (and not "objective reality") that drives biochemical reality in our bodies and brains - this PACE experience with a coach integrates the toughest biochemical opponent to toxic stress there is - one that can take it down in straight sets - especially if the ACE is recognized and addressed early on 90, 106, 145.
+Being an "emotion scientist" means having curiosity about what might be happening on the inside of another person, in an effort to understand and support.
+By approach a young person who is clearly having difficulty, asking "What happened to you?", empathic words embedded in a tone of kindness, this experience wires into a child's mind-body system the healing emotional biochemistry of being seen, valued and cared for (upward spiral biochemistry)^{19, 34, 155}.
+This is the definition of a protective and compensatory experience - which in acronym form - is a PACE153.
+Because what's real in the mind is real in the body - and because it's our perception of an experience (and not "objective reality") that drives biochemical reality in our bodies and brains - this PACE experience with a coach integrates the toughest biochemical opponent to toxic stress there is - one that can take it down in straight sets - especially if the ACE is recognized and addressed early on^{90, 106, 141}.

-Just as toxic stress biochemistry is cumulative throughout the mind-body system, so is the molecular effect of the mood enhancing, health promoting upward spiral^{34, 45, 143, 160, 161}.
+Just as toxic stress biochemistry is cumulative throughout the mind-body system, so is the molecular effect of the mood enhancing, health promoting upward spiral^{34, 45, 139, 156, 157}.

-Every incremental dose of positive biochemistry helps, because as discussed earlier - the menu items in Mother Nature's Oxygen Mask (high-quality relationships, meditation and mindfulness, attitude of gratitude, growth mindset and positive visualization) and "The Power 3" (exercise, nutrition and sleep) are all related^{21, 45, 162}.
+Every incremental dose of positive biochemistry helps, because as discussed earlier - the menu items in Mother Nature's Oxygen Mask (high-quality relationships, meditation and mindfulness, attitude of gratitude, growth mindset and positive visualization) and "The Power 3" (exercise, nutrition and sleep) are all related^{21, 45, 158}.
 Engaging in one health-supporting behavior tends to beget incremental agency in the proactive use of the others, creating a positive biochemistry cascade that helps us remove our dark percentual sunglasses - those which are painting our world a certain palate of gray - and swap them out for a pair with brighter filters!